jordanmchavez/kdm-tts/Backlog.md

+* Swap Innovations and Resources on Settlement Board
+    * Indicators for principles
+    * Automatic consequence drawing

 * Added version printed at the start of game
 * Fixed hunt not spawning monster resources
 * Shrunk size of quarry text so longer names will fit (Screaming Antelope / DBK were getting truncated)